-Energy drinks experienced negative growth in both the on-trade and off-trade channels during 2020 and one of the major reasons for this was the adverse economic situation that emerged from the COVID-19 pandemic.
+Having exhibited their fastest rate of decline in a decade during 2020, there was a modest rebound in off-trade volume sales of energy drinks in 2021.
 The economic uncertainty that held sway for much of 2020 had a negative impact on the ability of many Thai people to generate income, with circumspect spending behaviours emerging as a result.

-Thailand’s new excise tax that applies to sugary beverages came into force on 1 October 2019.
-This new tax made sugar-laden energy drinks more expensive than they had been previously, placing consumption levels under threat.
+Thailand’s excise tax on sugary beverages came into force on 1 October 2019.
+This made sugar-laden energy drinks more expensive.

-One of the most important trends in energy drinks during the forecast period is expected to be the rising importance of functional product in the category.
-The COVID-19 pandemic has undoubtedly strengthened the health and wellness trend in the country as Thai people are becoming increasingly serious about the health and wellness credentials of the food and drink that they consume.
+One of the most important trends in energy drinks during the forecast period is expected to be the rising importance of functional products.
+The pandemic has undoubtedly strengthened the health and wellness trend in the country, as Thai people are becoming increasingly serious about the health and wellness credentials of the food and drink that they consume.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 Understand the latest market trends and future growth opportunities for the Energy Drinks industry in Thailand with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.